baconjs/bacon.js/README.md

 The tests are run against the javascript bundle in the `dist` directory.
 You can build the bundle using `npm run dist`.

-This will loop thru all files under `spec/specs` and build the library with the single feature and run the test.
+This will loop thru all files under `spec` and build the library with the single feature and run the test.

 Run browser tests locally: